apache/incubator-kie-kogito-examples/kogito-quickstarts/03-kogito-jobs-services-example/README.md

 For Linux and MacOS:

-1. Open a Terminal
+1. Open a Terminal.
-2. Go to the Quickstart folder
+2. Go to the Quickstart folder.

 ```bash
 cd <path_to_kogito_quickstart>/docker-compose
 ```

-3. Run the ```startServices.sh``` script
+3. Run the ```startServices.sh``` script.

 ```bash
 sh ./startServices.sh
 ```

-Once all services bootstrap, the following ports will be assigned on your local machine:
+Once all services bootstrap, the following ports are assigned on your local machine:

 - Infinispan: 11222
 - Kafka: 9092